rbozal1/HW03-JavaScript-Password-Generator/README.md

 # HW03-JavaScript-Password-Generator

 Create an application that generates a random password based on user-selected criteria.
-The app  runs in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
+The app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 It also features a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.